ForEcolZappers/PublicWiki/README.md

 https://docs.google.com/document/d/1xk61EK3eyOAcplCuKVRDbj9dk52awN1hFaP1yzGRXc0/edit#

 ## Classes
+* **Docker** *22/09/2020* Docker is great for creating portable and consistent computational environments.
+In this [session](https://github.com/ForEcolZappers/PublicWiki/tree/master/Docker_intro), Alex Guizar gave a short introduction on the basics of Docker and how it can be used to support scientific research and reproducibility.
 * **tidyverse II** *11/08/2020* Builds upon tidyverse intro with a focus on the purrr and tidy packages.
 * **tidyverse intro** *28/07/2020* The tidyverse is a collection of R packages designed to make data analysis easier, cleaner and more efficient [short class](https://github.com/ForEcolZappers/PublicWiki/tree/master/tidyverse_class)
 * **Linux/Bash** *20/07/2020* Bash and cluster computing can be invaluable for processing large amounts of data.
 Anne Thomas gave a [short class](https://github.com/ForEcolZappers/PublicWiki/tree/master/bash_cluster_class) on the topic.